 When an employee has earned TOIL by doing overtime, it’s up to the employer and employee to agree when they can take that time off.
 However, UK law specifically requires employees to take all the annual holiday leave they are entitled to.

 This is where attendance tracking becomes massively important.
 The good news is that it’s possible to implement processes that ensure attendance tracking is as easy as possible for everybody and working hours are calculated correctly.
 You can find out more about this in this article about overtime calculators.

-See Leave Schedules Across Teams
+Gain Instance Access To Leave Across Teams

-Track and categorise absences, create advanced reports, and get seamless HR management with Personio.
+Track and categorise absences, create advanced reports and get seamless HR management with Personio.